Interview: Luisa Bianco

 Luisa Bianco was born in Catanzaro, Italy in 1983.
 Graduated in Mediterranean and Eastern cultures and societies at La Sapienza University of Rome, she obtained a PhD in “Society, politics and cultures from the late Middle Ages to the Contemporary Age” at the same university.
 She has conducted research in Morocco and has worked as an intercultural mediator in various Italian regions collaborating with social cooperatives and non-governmental organizations, including the NGO EMERGENCY Onlus.
 She is the author of the book “Emigrating from Morocco.
 Socio-environmental imbalances and exodus from a mining center (Khouribga) 1921-2013” published by Rubbettino Editore.
-Since 2015, she has been working with UNHCR as Protection Officer with the UNHCR Representation for Italy, the Holy See and San Marino.
+Since 2015, she is currently working with UNHCR as Senior Protection Assistant with the UNHCR Representation for Italy, the Holy See and San Marino.
 Constant explorer of the human soul and limits/boundaries related issues, she translates her intuitions into different artistic languages including painting, sculpture, writing, photography and music.

 Luca Curci – What’s your background?
 What is the experience that has influenced your work the most?

 Luisa Bianco – My background is focused mainly on three areas concerning studying humanistic sciences and law, in particular languages, contemporary history and legislation on international protection; operating as a cultural mediator and legal counselor on behalf of asylum seekers and refugees, and developing my attitude to search, mainly elaborating on Life and truth related issues in their wide spectrum of expressions and nuances.